Announcing the 2020-2021 Young Writers Awards Winners

 Young Writers Award finalists and winners are also eligible for undergraduate scholarships at Bennington.
 YWA finalists who apply, are admitted, and enroll at Bennington will receive a $10,000 scholarship every year for four years, for a total of $40,000.
 YWA winners who apply, are admitted, and enroll at Bennington will receive a $15,000 scholarship every year for four years, for a total of $60,000.

-Bennington College has a unique literary legacy, including twelve Pulitzer Prize winners, three U.S. poet laureates, four MacArthur Geniuses, countless New York Times bestsellers, and two of Time Magazine’s 100 Most Influential People.
-In celebration of this legacy, Bennington launched the Young Writers Awards to promote and recognize excellence in writing by high-school students.
+Bennington College has a unique literary legacy, including twelve Pulitzer Prize winners, three U.S. poet laureates, four MacArthur Geniuses, countless New York Times bestsellers, and two of Time magazine’s 100 most influential people.

-- Second Place: "Pedigrees,” Alyssa Wilson, South Carolina Governor’s School for the Arts and Humanities, Greenville, SC
+- First Place: "Somewhere Nearby Connecticut, There's a Clan of Vampires and a Woman He May Never Know," Alyssa Wilson, South Carolina Governor’s School for the Arts and Humanities, Greenville, SC

 About Bennington College